patte/convex-backend-docker/README.md

 The following architectures are built: `linux/amd64`, `linux/arm64`

 #### Local runner
-For `linux/arm64` the build takes longer than the timeout of 6 hours on the default action runner at the time of writing. `docker-compose.yml` is used to start a local github action runner to help speed up the build.
+For `linux/arm64` the build takes longer than the timeout of 6 hours on the free github action runner (at the time of writing). `docker-compose.yml` is used to start a local github action runner to speed up the build.

 The github action is [set to use](.github/workflows/docker-build.ymlL24) the local runner for `linux/arm64` and the default runner for `linux/amd64`.
-Get a runner key from: github.com/your/repo/settings/actions/runners/new.
+Get a runner key from: github.com/your/repo/settings/actions/runners/new

 ```bash
 cp .env.example .env # adapt .env